Open-Attestation/token-registry/README.md

 The contract source will also be _verified_ on Etherscan.

 ## Chain Managers
 The Chain Managers can be deployed and used to bridge the tokens between Ethereum and Polygon.
-They are, however, optional if there is no intention to transfer the tokens between the layers.
+They are not needed if the intention is to remain on a blockchain only.

+> ⚠️ Transferring of documents across chains currently only works when the address of the token registry is the same between them.

 The deployment of the Chain Managers mainly involves 3 steps.

 ### Step 1.
 Deploy Root Chain Manager on Ethereum
 ```
-Usage: hardhat [GLOBAL OPTIONS] deploy:chain-manager:root [--check-point-manager <STRING>] [--fx-root <STRING>] --token <STRING> [--verify]
+Usage: hardhat [GLOBAL OPTIONS] deploy:cm:root [--check-point-manager <STRING>] [--fx-root <STRING>] --token <STRING> [--verify]

 OPTIONS: